sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 ```

-- The generated archive can be uploaded to the BloodHound Application
+- The generated archive can be uploaded to the BloodHound Application (usually located under `.\BloodHound-master\collectors` directory and it a zip-file(no need to unzip), you can also just do **drag and drop**)

 - To make BloodHound collection stealthy, use `-stealth` option.
 (Removes noisy collection methods like RDP, DCOM, PSRemote and LocalAdmin).